Anouska Hempel

-Anouska Hempel, Lady Weinberg (born 1941) is a New Zealand-born film and television actress turned hotelier and interior designer.
+Anouska Hempel, Lady Weinberg (born December 1941) is a New Zealand-born film and television actress turned hotelier and interior designer.
 She is sometimes credited as Anoushka Hempel.

 Early life

 Hempel is of Russian and Swiss German ancestry and has speculated that she was born on a boat en route from Papua New Guinea to New Zealand.
 Her family emigrated to New Zealand where she was born.
 They later moved to Cronulla, south of Sydney in Australia, where her father owned a garage.
 As a teenager in the mid-1950s, Hempel attended Sutherland High School.
 In 1962, she moved to England carrying only £10.